David-Campos-maker/Banco-Bridge/README.md

 # Banco-Bridge
-Distributed system of an internationaldigital bank
+Distributed system of an international digital bank